WHAT IS RECYCLE RED!?

 Rooted in the legend of Sui, a demon said to harm sleeping children, the Chinese New Year (CNY) tradition of giving red packets has always centred youths as its primary recipients.
 And so, every CNY, millions of red packets are given to youths all across Singapore.
 Not shortly after, when the festivities end, millions of red packets are then also thrown away by youths all across Singapore.

 Geneco had already recognised this problem.
 In 2021, they piloted their Used Red Packet Recycling initiative, placing collection bins across malls in Singapore.
-But there was a friction problem.
-The primary recipients of the red packets, students & youths, were not only unaware that initiatives like this existed, they were also not willing to go to the trouble of bringing their red packets to a mall, when tossing them in their bins at home was much easier.
+But to us, there was a friction problem.
+The primary recipients of the red packets, students & youths, were not only unaware that initiatives like this existed, they were also not willing to go to the 'trouble' of bringing their red packets to a mall, when tossing them in their bins at home was much easier.

 PROJECT PARTNERS